 In most cases, a dye (contrast material) may be used so that abnormalities can be seen more clearly from normal breast tissue.
 The contrast material makes it easier to find problems with increased or abnormal blood flow, such as with some types of cancer or areas of inflammation.

-MRI is a safe and valuable test for looking at the breast, but it has a high rate of false-positive results, and it is more costly than other methods and is not available in all hospitals.
+MRI is a safe and valuable test for looking at the breast.
+But it has a high rate of false-positive results.
+It also costs more than other methods.
+And it's not available in all hospitals.

 Why It Is Done